OpenKneeboard/OpenKneeboard/docs/troubleshooting/window-capture-compatibility.md

 ### Chrome, Edge, and other Chromium-based browsers

-Change your shortcut to add `--disable-backgrounding-occluded-windows` after the `exe`.
+Change your browser shortcut to add `--disable-backgrounding-occluded-windows` after the `exe`.
 If there is a quote after the .exe, add a space after the quote then the extra text, otherwise, just add a space then the extra text.
 Close your browser and restart.

 ### Discord

 Close Discord fully, including from the system tray.

-If your shortcut is to Discord's `Updater.exe`, change your shortcut to add `--process-start-args=--disable-backgrounding-occluded-windows --processStart=Discord.exe` after the `exe`; If there is a quote after the .exe, add a space after the quote then the extra text, otherwise, just add a space then the extra text.
+If your Discord shortcut is to Discord's `Updater.exe`, change your shortcut to add `--process-start-args=--disable-backgrounding-occluded-windows --processStart=Discord.exe` after the `exe`; If there is a quote after the .exe, add a space after the quote then the extra text, otherwise, just add a space then the extra text.

-If your shortcut is directly to `Discord.exe`, treat it [as a Chromium browser](#chrome-edge-and-other-chromium-based-browsers).
+If your Discord shortcut is directly to `Discord.exe`, treat it [as a Chromium browser](#chrome-edge-and-other-chromium-based-browsers).

 These steps *may* work for other Electron-based apps.